-Wole Soyinka is not only a genius but also truly an enigma even to the most discerning of minds.
+Wole Soyinka is not only a genius but also indeed an enigma even to the most discerning of minds.
 What is certain is that he has chosen in the course his entire career to be “the man on the moment”.
 Sometimes such quests for championing ‘moments’ entails considerable inconsistency and reversal in what one believes in or affirms.
 Let us start with the Wole Soyinka Annual Lecture (WSAL) series instituted to honour the life, times and works of the man.

 Last year it was a nigh saintly act that Wole Soyinka as part of his 80th birthday celebrations which include the WSAL shared the same podium in brotherliness with Gen Yakubu Gowon (rtd) who was an invited speaker at the event.
 Gowon had jailed Soyinka because of subversive activities against the state.
-Soyinka from his prison memoirs “The Man Died” saw Gowon as repressive military leader.
+Soyinka from his prison memoirs “The Man Died” saw Gowon as a repressive military leader.
 Gowon was a military man and leader in every sense of the word, in the Nigerian context.
 Had Soyinka truly forgiven Gowon or was it just another ‘moment’?
 It is a question worth asking.

 In response to General Olusegun Obasanjo recently published controversial and questionable memoirs, “Olusegun Obasanjo: My Watch“, Soyinka demonstrates that he has not forgiven ‘Uncle Sege’.
-However, in this case it is more a case of poor integrity and unbecoming behaviour of Obasanjo that is source unforgiven-ness than his military rule.
-Military rule and style is probably more the colossal problem with Obasanjo than sheer dishonesty, deep down.
+However, in this case, it is more a case of poor integrity and unbecoming behaviour of Obasanjo that is source unforgiven-ness than his military rule.
+Military rule and style is probably more the considerable problem with Obasanjo than sheer dishonesty, deep down.

 And there have to be many more unforgiven military men that only ‘moments’ will bring out into the open and perhaps only another set of ‘moments’ will ensure their forgiven, real or ostensible.